AutoDQM/AutoDQM/wiki/Configuration.rst

                 new_cut=500, min_entries=100000, new_option='new_opt',
                 **kwargs):

-Every algorithm that AutoDQM uses must handle a ``histpair`` object (defined `here <https://github.com/jkguiang/AutoDQM/blob/release-v2.1.0/autodqm/histpair.py>`_\ ).
+Every algorithm that AutoDQM uses must handle a ```histpair`` <https://github.com/jkguiang/AutoDQM/blob/release-v2.1.0/autodqm/histpair.py>`_\ object.
 Put simply, each ``histpair`` object contains all of the information passed from the user's input (i.e. the name of the data and reference runs, the series and samples of those runs, etc.).
 Any other key word arguments should be specified or otherwise passed through ``**kwargs``.

 Plugin Results Object
 ~~~~~~~~~~~~~~~~~~~~~